Bob Teague

 He started at WNBC-TV in New York City in 1963 and became one of the city's first black television journalists and went on to work as a reporter, anchorman, and producer for more than three decades.
 He retired from WNBC-TV in 1991.

-He wrote two books.
-"Live and Off-Color: News Biz (1982, A&W Publishers) is an autobiography.
+He wrote three books.
+"Letters to a Black Boy", Walker and Company, New York" A series of letters to his son Adam prefaced with a warning.", "Live and Off-Color: News Biz (1982, A&W Publishers) is an autobiography.
 "The Flip Side of Soul: Letters to My Son" (1989, William Morrow & Co.) is a series of reflections.